amelief/PHPAskIt/README.txt

 NOTES:

-If you are going to be using Askably on a WordPress-driven site, please go to step 7.
+If you are going to be using PHPAskIt on a WordPress-driven site, please go to step 7.
-If you are upgrading from a previous version of Askably (regardless of the above), please go to step 8.
+If you are upgrading from a previous version of PHPAskIt (regardless of the above), please go to step 8.

---------FOR NEW INSTALLATIONS OF Askably--------
+--------FOR NEW INSTALLATIONS OF PHPAskIt--------

 Before you upload the files to your server, take care to complete the following steps.